-This project builds on the Protecting community rights project by continuing many of the action-research activities with communities in China, India, Kenya and Peru.
+This project built on the 'Protecting community rights' project by continuing many of the action-research activities with communities in China, India, Kenya and Peru.

-Protecting community rights over traditional knowledge: Implications of customary laws and practices.
+Protecting community rights over traditional knowledge: implications of customary laws and practices.

 This project involved participatory action-research with indigenous and local communities in areas of important but threatened biocultural diversity in China, India, Kenya, Panama and Peru and is now finished.